dimo414/prompt.gem/README.md

   to your prompt, such as the status of your current Mercurial or Git repo.
 See [`env_functions.sh`](https://bitbucket.org/dimo414/prompt.gem/src/tip/env_functions.sh) for a full list.
+* Also supports triggering callbacks when the prompt is rendered, enabling out-of-band functionality (e.g. desktop notifications).

 ## Customizations